Internal medicine clerkship syllabus

 skills and clinical problem solving.
 All Clerkships will use the same form.

- After you see a patient and you should use the front page of the Clinical
+After you see a patient and you should use the front page of the

 Reasoning Instrument as a "post encounter" note to record your data from the